secretstartups/handbook/business-technology/data-team/functional-analytics-center-of-excellence/index.html.md

 ---
 layout: handbook-page-toc
 title: "Functional Analytics Center of Excellence"
-description: "The FACE is a cross-functional group of functional analytics teams that aims to make our teams' more efficient by solving and validating shared data questions which results in cohesive measurement approaches across teams."
+description: "The FACE is a cross-functional group of functional analytics teams that aim to make our teams more efficient by solving and validating shared data questions which results in cohesive measurement approaches across teams."
 ---

 ## On this page